 Note the large nuts I made to fasten the main bitts through the wood clad aluminum deck.

-The long triangular girder in the left picture prevents any buckling of the deck when a strain comes on the bitts.
+The long triangular girder rivited underside in the right hand picture prevents any buckling of the deck when a strain comes on the bitts.

 The bitts are aluminum and stainless steel.
 They have since been heavily coated with rough-surfaced epoxy, mixed with homemade lampblack.
 I would have no quams about hoisting the entire 60-pound boat by the front and rear bitts.

 The towing load applied to the deck assembly through the bitts is transfered to the hull via the big stern deck cleat which is actually a bolt.
 It is screwed into this "L" bracket pictured below.
 I wanted plenty of strength in case it was necessary to give a line a sharp pull from shore during testing etc.

 Three pictures showing the machinery arrangement in the hull.